 I tested the performance in Geekbench 5 and found it recorded a single-core score of 347 and a multi-core score of 1186.

 While the performance isn’t terrible, neither is it great.
 The display is generally responsive, but apps can take a few seconds to load and scrolling could be smoother.

 The biggest issue I encountered took place the first time I opened YouTube and tried to play a 1080p video in full-screen mode.
 The display immediately went black and then white and, while I was able to lock and unlock the tablet, I couldn’t close the white screen without restarting the tablet.
-I haven’t experienced the same problem since, so this could simply be a teething problem with the software, but it’s probably worth noting if you’re considering picking up the tablet.
+Nokia has since released a software update and I’ve used YouTube repeatedly and haven’t experienced the problem since, so it appears this issue has been resolved.

 On the back, there’s an 8-megapixel rear camera with auto-focus and LED flash, while on the front you’ll find a 5-megapixel selfie camera.

 The cameras are good enough to scan documents and hold calls, but images can be noisy – especially in low light – and colours are pale and washed out.
 I definitely wouldn’t recommend replacing your phone camera with the T20.

 Dual microphones aid with video calls, along with stereo speakers with Nokia’s OZO Playback for enhanced audio when you’re watching movies or playing games.